dailybicycle/bikeFreq/README.md

-# bikeFreq
-A homemade network for finding friends and exploring the urban outdoors during a pandemic.
+**bikeFreq** is a homemade, networked game for finding friends and exploring the outdoors.

-## Project Scope
-**bikeFreq** seeks to create a functioning mesh network and explore the use cases of such a network in a social, urban environment.
-**bikeFreq** is a branch of the Cooper Union seminar [_The Street Finds its Own Uses for Things_](https://en.wikipedia.org/wiki/Street).

-## LoRa
-The project makes use of LoRa, a **Lo**ng **Ra**nge, low-power wide-area network protocol, to transmit and recieve information over a distance of several city blocks.
-LoRa transmits messages via specific radio frequency ranges.
-This project's testing was performed in New York City, so the North American frequency band was used.
-This frequency band is nominally the 915MHz band, but is composed of a radio frequency range from 902 to 928 MHz.

-**bikeFreq** seeks ways of utilizing this frequency band at street level for urban communication and friendfinding.
+The game operates on the LoRa protocol's license-free sub-gigahertz radio frequency band using low-powered Arduino development boards mounted on bicycles.
+The game and related research was developed under the umbrella of [The Street Finds Its Own Uses For Things](https://www.tsfiouft.com), a seminar at [The Cooper Union](https://www.cooper.edu).

+This project was developed during the COVID-19 pandemic in New York City.

-Read more over at the [wiki](https://github.com/dailybicycle/bikeFreq/wiki).
+Read more at the [wiki](https://github.com/dailybicycle/bikeFreq/wiki).